ALinrunrun/STRIKE/README.md

 ## Folder Structure

+## Dataset and Model
+All datasets and fine-tuned model checkpoints used in our experiments are publicly available at [model bin url](https://xx) to facilitate replication and further research.

 # Experiments
 ***We use CodeBERT - Clone Detection as an example to demonstrate how all experiment scripts are executed.***